The Best Used Honda Accord Model Years You Should Buy

 Where should buyers start when trying to figure out which model year of a used car to buy?
-Looking at reliability ratings and owner complaints from sites like Consumer Reports and CarComplaints.com can help narrow it down.
-Here’s a look at which Honda Accord model years those two sites recommend.
+Looking at reliability ratings and owner complaints from sites like Car Complaints and Vehicle History can help narrow it down.
+Here’s a look at which Honda Accord model years each site recommends.

 The history of the Honda Accord

-How reliability is measured
+How car reliability is measured

-Two places where consumers can look to check the Honda Accord’s reliability are Consumer Reports and CarComplaints.com.
-Consumer Reports collects survey responses from members, which give information on problems owners have dealt with across 17 categories over the past 12 months.
-CarComplaints.com lets owners submit complaints, and the site displays the information in graphic formats.
-They also hand out their “Seal of Awesome” for older vehicles.
+Two places where consumers can look to check the Honda Accord’s reliability in terms of performance and maintenance issues are Car Complaints and Vehicle History.
+Vehicle History is a great resource for information on and ratings on older models.
+Car Complaints lets owners submit complaints, and the site displays the information in graphic formats.
+It also hands out its “Seal of Awesome” for older vehicles with reliable reputations.

-Car Complaints has data on the Honda Accord going all the way back to 1979.
-Submitted complaints stay below 100 until 1998, when the number jumps up to 435.
-In the years since then, only five have had fewer than 200 complaints: 2006, 2011, 2015, 2017, and 2018.
-While 2017 and 2018 may still be too new to have extensive problems, 2006, 2011, and 2015 stand out as reliable model years.
+Car Complaints has data on the Honda Accord going back to the 1979 model.
+Submitted complaints stayed below 100 until 1998, when the number jumped to 438.
+In the years since then, only six have had fewer than 200 complaints: 2006, 2015, 2017, 2019, 2020, and 2021.
+While the 2019 through 2021 Honda Accord models may still be too new to have extensive problems, the 2006 and 2015 entries stand out as reliable model years.

 Car Complaints has created a new list of best vehicles, which they give their “Seal of Awesome.”
 Unfortunately, none of the Accord model years makes the list.
 There are years, though, that are given the “Seal of Pretty Good.”
 These stand out from the other model years, which received the “Beware of the Clunker” and the “Avoid Like the Plague” seals.
 Receiving the “Seal of Pretty Good” are the model years 2006, 2007, 2011, and 2015.

-Safety features on the best model years
+Safety features on the best Honda Accord models

 Variations in features over the years make it important to look at what’s included with each particular used car.
-Used Honda Accords from the best recent model years all come with side curtain airbags and front side-impact airbags, which were introduced in 2005.
+Used Honda Accords from the best recent model years come with side curtain airbags and front side-impact airbags, which were introduced in 2005.
 Honda introduced advanced safety features with the 2013 Accord, and the Honda Sensing package of advanced safety and driver assistance features became available on all trims in 2016.

-Between Consumer Reports and Car Complaints, the top used Honda Accords to consider are from model years 2006, 2007, 2011, 2012, 2013, and 2015.
+Between Vehicle History and Car Complaints, the top used Honda Accords to consider are from model years 2006, 2007, 2011, 2012, 2013, and 2015.